 I've been thinking a lot lately about the role of relationships in digital identity systems and have come to the conclusion that we've been working on building building systems that support digital relationships without acknowledging the importance of relationships or using them in our designs and architectures.
 The reason we build identity systems isn't to manage identities, it's to support digital relationships.

 I recently read and then reread a 2011 paper called Identities Evolve: Why Federated Identity is Easier Said than Done from Steve Wilson.
 Despite being almost ten years old, the paper is still relevant, full of good analysis and interesting ideas.
-Among those is the idea that the the goal of using federation schemes to create a few identities that serve all purposes is deeply flawed.
-Steve's point is that we have so many identities because we have have lots of relationships.
+Among those is the idea that the goal of using federation schemes to create a few identities that serve all purposes is deeply flawed.
+Steve's point is that we have so many identities because we have lots of relationships.
 The identity data for a given relationship is contextual and highly evolved to fit its specific niche.

 Steve's discussion reminded me of a talk Sam Ramji used to give about speciation of APIs.
 Sam illustrated his talk with a picture from Encyclopedia Britannica to show adaptive radiation in Galapagos finches in response to evolutionary pressure.
 These 14 different finches all share a common ancestor, but ended up with quite different features because of specialization for a particular niche.